refinedev/refine/documentation/docs/guides-concepts/forms/index.md

 ### `<AutoSaveIndicator />`

-refine's corea nd ui integrations are shipped with an `<AutoSaveIndicator />` component that can be used to show a visual indicator to the user when the auto save is triggered.
+Refine's core and ui integrations are shipped with an `<AutoSaveIndicator />` component that can be used to show a visual indicator to the user when the auto save is triggered.
 The `autoSaveProps` value from the `useForm`'s return value can be passed to the `<AutoSaveIndicator />` to show the auto save status to the user.
 It will automatically show the loading, success and error states to the user.

 ```tsx title="edit.tsx"
 import { AutoSaveIndicator } from "@refinedev/core";